-UM-Flint MBA programs are also offered with eight areas of concentration: Accounting, CIS, Finance, Health Care Management, Lean Manufacturing, Marketing.
-These concentrations are structured around market needs and faculty expertise, allowing you to develop advanced skillsets and understanding of an area of business consistent with your career objectives.
+MBA students have the opportunity to develop in-depth competency in specialized areas of business by pursuing their MBA with a concentration.
+There are eight areas of concentration which are structured around market needs and faculty expertise, allowing you to develop advanced skillsets in an area of business consistent with your career objectives.

-Students intending to pursue a concentration are required to take nine (9) credit hours of elective course work in the specialized area of choice.
+An MBA concentration consists of 9 credit hours of elective coursework in the specialized area of choice.
+These credits are already part of the MBA program, no additional credits are required.
 Please refer to the online catalog

 for detailed degree requirements.